naivary/objst/README.md

 1. `GET /objst/{id}`: Get the object as a model without the payload.
 The model includes the name, owner, id and the user defined meta data.
 2. `GET /objst/read/{id}`: Read the payload of the object
 3. `DELETE /objst/{id}`: Delete the object
-4. `POST /objst/upload`: Upload a file to the object storage
+4. `POST /objst/upload`: Upload a file to the object storage.
+The file will be retrived using opts.FormKey.
+The Content-Type of the object can be specified using the `contentType` key in the multipart form.

 ### Examples